idzi1105/Data-Science-Projects/README.md

-# Data-Science-Projects
+Projects
-This repository showcases my data science projects and coursework.
+This repository showcases random projects and coursework.